openhab/openhab-addons/bundles/org.openhab.binding.dsmr/README.md

 #### Item configuration

-Paper UI.
 Item configuration can be done in the regular way.

 Manual configuration:
 The following channels are supported: